eclipse-kura/kura/_posts/doc/2014-08-14-raspberry-pi-quick-start.md

 Target Platform Installation
 ============================

-To install Kura with its dependencies on the Raspberry Pi, perform the following steps:
+To install Kura with its dependencies on the Raspberry Pi 2, perform the following steps:

 1. Boot the Raspberry Pi with the latest Raspbian image.